GeorgeStyl/Web-Ergasia2i/README.md

  - form validation (javascript) in sign-up.html for required fields.
  - logout page if user is loggedin  (logout.html)
  - create score on quiz for every user (included guests)
+ - create a profile section on menu with icon
+ - create a profile settings page